 Automations include decision recipes.
 Decision recipes are the set of instructions a bot follows to determine yes and no answers.
 For example, the bot can check if a ticker symbol is above or below a moving average, what the IV rank is, when expiration is, and much more.
 There are dozens of recipes to choose from.

 Automations can be as simple or complex as you like.
 They can be saved and organized with folders in your Automation Library.
 You can reuse an automation in as many bots as you want.
 Reusing an automation saves you the time of recreating the entire strategy.

-You can edit automations.
+You can edit automations at any time.
 Changing an automation applies the changes to every bot using the automation.
 You can copy an automation if you want to make changes but preserve the original.
 Copies let you modify the automation’s actions without affecting the original automation.

 Reusing automations is a timesaver that significantly increases the scalability of autotrading.
-However, many traders trade different tickers with different criteria, which may make reusing automations difficult.
+Many traders use different tickers with different criteria.
 No problem.
 Enter custom inputs.

 Custom inputs are dynamic tools used in decision recipes across different bots and automations to give you added flexibility.
 Custom inputs allow you to manually input variable fields, such as the ticker symbol or numerical values, and link fields together within an automation.

 My trading used to involve scanning watchlists for opportunities, analyzing data, making decisions, and then opening new positions.
 Now, I use scanner automations to offload those tasks so that I can focus on strategic thinking.

 Scanner automations run on defined time intervals and look for opportunities to enter new positions based on the decision recipes I choose.
 For example, if a bot’s objective is to sell a put credit spread when a security is above a long-term moving average, a scanner can do just that.
 Scanners look for opportunities as long as there is room within the bot’s allocation and position limits.